Thomas Pitfield: Life

 He was born at 57 New Road Bolton to elderly parents whose strict Victorian values and lack of support for his creative interests led to his being withdrawn from school at 14 for a seven-year engineering apprenticeship with Hick, Hargreaves & Co.
 Ltd. His designs for transmission machinery for the cotton industry survive as do his ink and watercolour paintings of railway engines.

 Although he was essentially self-taught as a composer, he did study piano, cello and harmony at the Royal Manchester College of Music, where his teachers were Thomas Keighley, Kathleen Moorhouse, Frank Merrick and Carl Fuchs.
 He also received early advice on composition from Eric Fogg.
 In 1930 he won a scholarship to study art and cabinet-making at the Bolton School of Art.

 After training as a teacher, he became art master at Tettenhall College, Wolverhampton.
 Whilst there, as a pacifist, he joined the Peace Pledge Union.
 In the Second World War he registered as a conscientious objector, with a condition that he continue teaching.
 He taught composition at the Royal Manchester College of Music from 1947 to 1973, where his pupils included David Ellis, Robin Field, John Golland, John McCabe, John Ogdon, Philip Spratley and Ronald Stevenson.

 Pitfield was a lifelong vegetarian.
 Between 1986 and 1993 he wrote a three volume autobiography, and also wrote more than 260 poems.
 His collection The Poetry of Trees combines poetry and illustration.
 In 1957 he designed his house, ‘Lesser Thorns’, in Bowdon near Manchester, and made its furnishings.
 He continued to create art and music until his nineties.

 Pitfield married his wife Alice Astbury, a pianist, on 26 December 1934.
 He died in Bowdon in November 1999, aged 96.
 Alice Pitfield died on 11 October 2000.
 Their house was sold and has since been demolished.

-A volume collecting his autobiographical writings - including a fourth volume, Incidents from a Sixty Year Holiday Diary (1998) - as well as worklists and appreciations - was published in 2024.
+His autobiographical writings - including a fourth volume, Incidents from a Sixty Year Holiday Diary (1998) - as well as worklists and appreciations were published in 2024.